 On the back of this progress, there is now an opportunity for an organisation to start defining and setting standards for an entire industry.

 This stage of maturity sees the adoption of advanced manufacturing, development and control technologies, underpinned by unique insight and innovation in quality processes.
 Company culture prizes quality as one of its highest achievements, and there is a focus on developing solutions beyond the company’s traditional boundaries.

 Lessons in the evolution of Quality Systems

-Each stage of development, then, clears the way and prepares the ground for the next.
-In the end quality informs strategy and organisational culture so completely that its effects are organic and felt in every area of the business.
+Each stage of development clears the way and prepares the ground for the next.
+In the end, quality informs strategy and organisational culture so completely that its effects are organic and felt in every area of the business.